KuangjuX/KuangjuX/README.md

 <h2 align="center"> Hi, I'm KuangjuX 👋 </h2>

-Hello, I am an undergraduate in TianJin University.
+I am currently a first-year master's student at the University of Chinese Academy of Sciences.
+Previously, I graduated from Tianjin University with a bachelor's degree.
 I like system program in Rust.
 I am currently focusing on machine learning systems and AI compilers.
 I am studying [CMU 10-414/714 Deep Learning Systems](https://dlsyscourse.org/) and working on implementing a cross-platform AI compiler.

 I build operating systems in Rust: